-I’ve always disliked sweet potatoes.
+I’ve always disliked anything sweet potato.
 I felt that they were a cross between carrots and potatoes, and that they couldn’t make up their mind about what they wanted to be.
-The only sweet potatoes I enjoyed were the ones that my stepsister’s husband makes.
-They’re mashed with curry powder and a bit of cheese (one of the very rare times I allow myself dairy).
+The only sweet potatoes I enjoyed were my stepsister’s husband’s curry mashed sweet potatoes.

 Then, recently, I started making my own sweet potato fries.
 For a few weeks, I was making them almost everyday.
 They’re a pain in the butt to cut, but hey, they’re tasty.
 The trick is to make them a bit spicy.
 Not so much that your mouth burns, but just enough to add a bit of a kick.
 For that reason, my measurements for the spices for the fries will be vague.
 Add the seasoning as you like it.